athomasoriginal/com.betweentwoparens/src/posts/009-what-are-the-clojure-tools.md

 get to those videos in time!
 :::

-## Clojure CLI Tools
+## Clojure CLI

-The `Clojure CLI Tools` are a suite of programs which are wrapped in a bash script called `clojure` or `clj` (I will explain the difference in a moment).
-They are built and maintained by Cognitect (the maintainers of the Clojure language).

-To use the `Clojure CLI Tools` you have to [Install the Clojure CLI Tools] and then you can access them by calling `clojure` or `clj` from your terminal.
-Here are _some_ examples of what you can do with the `Clojure CLI Tools`.
+The `Clojure CLI` is made up of the following subprograms:

+- [clj/clojure] - a bash script
+- [tools.deps.alpha] a clojure library (commonly referred to as `deps`)
+- [deps.edn] - an [edn] file with a specific structure

+And here is what it looks like to use the `Clojure CLI` and some of the things it can do:

 **Run** a Clojure repl